 Tidewater Community College recognizes academic integrity as a fundamental principle of collegiate life.
 The credibility of the college's educational programs rests upon the foundation of student learning and integrity.
-Students who misrepresent their academic work, violate the rights of fellow students, and undermine the faculty members' authority and ability to assess learning.
+Students who misrepresent their academic work, violate the rights of fellow students, and undermine the faculty members' authority and ability to assess learning, can expect disciplinary action to be taken.